umgbhalla/dotfiles/README.md

 A lot of gaming applications (such as the Steam client and Wine client) are 32-bit architecture and require the `multilib` repository to be enabled.
-To enable, `sudo vim /etc/pacman.conf` and uncomment the following section:
+To enable, `sudo nvim /etc/pacman.conf` and uncomment the following section:
 ```
 [multilib]
 Include = /etc/pacman.d/mirrorlist